On elliptic and quasiregularly elliptic manifolds: General open manifolds

 Inside $Q_p$, we choose a submanifold $S$ isometric to a $(n-1)$-dimensional rectangle which is folded up like an accordion, with $\partial S \subseteq \partial Q_p$, and so that the exponential map on its normal $1$-disk bundle is an embedding and fills up a proportion of $Q_p$ which depends only on $n$.
 Restricting this exponential map $S \times [-\frac{1}{2},\frac{1}{2}]$ gives a codimension 0 submanifold $Q_p^0 \subseteq Q_p$ which is $2$-bilipschitz to $S \times [-\frac{1}{2},\frac{1}{2}]$ and separates the rest of $Q_p$ into two components $Q_p^+$ (above) and $Q_p^-$ (below).

-Inside $S$, we choose a net of $\sim 2^{2p}$ balls $\{B_i\}$ of radius $2^{-\frac{p}{n-1}}$.
+Inside $S$, we choose a net of $\sim 2^{(n+1)p}$ balls $\{B_i\}$ of radius $2^{-\frac{p}{n-1}}$.
 We then define a map to $C$ which sends $S \times [-\frac{1}{2},\frac{1}{2}]$ to $N_p$:

 where $\theta(x)=(1,0,\ldots,0)$ for $x$ outside the $B_i$ and $\theta$ maps each $B_i$ homeomorphically to $S^{n-1} \setminus (1,0,\ldots,0)$.
-This map can now be extended to $Q_p$ so that $Q_p^-$ is mapped to the neck at $p$ and $Q_p^+$ is mapped to the neck at $p+1$, with degree $\sim 2^{2p}$ on the upper and lower boundary.
-Note that this relies on the fact that the cross-section of the neck has area $2^{-p}$ times the cross-sectional area of the center of a nodule; this allows all the homeomorphic preimages of the neck to be routed through the space outside $Q_p^0$.
+This map can now be extended to the rest of $Q_p$ so that $Q_p^-$ is mapped to the neck at $p$ and $Q_p^+$ is mapped to the neck at $p+1$, with degree $\sim 2^{(n+1)p}$ on the upper and lower boundary.
+This extension can be made $O(1)$-Lipschitz because the cross-section of the neck has area $2^{-p}$ times the cross-sectional area of the center of a nodule; this allows all the homeomorphic preimages of the neck to be routed through the space outside $Q_p^0$.
+See Figure \ref{fig:Q_p} for an illustration.

-One needs to do some further routing to match the map in the middle section of the bottom surface of $Q_p$ with that on the top section of $Q_{p-1}$, but again it's not hard to arrange for enough space to do this, perhaps at the expense of a constant increase in the Lipschitz constant.